LinkedIn Strategy

 For candidates: I will never send you a role that does not match your goals.
 I listen first.

 For hiring managers: I fill roles in an average of 23 days.
-I send 3-5 candidates, not 30.
+I send 3 to 5 candidates, not 30.
 Quality over volume, every time.

 Open to connecting with engineers and engineering leaders in the startup space."

-This about section speaks to both audiences.
+This About section speaks to both audiences.
 It demonstrates expertise with specific numbers.
 It makes promises the recruiter intends to keep.
+Notice it uses no buzzwords and makes no vague claims.

 Most recruiter content falls into two categories: job postings and motivational quotes.
 Neither builds a brand.